doubledotlabs/Blog/README.md

 In order for your article to show up on the site, it will need to have a [front matter](https://jekyllrb.com/docs/front-matter/).
 To properly index your article, copy the text below to the top of the file, replacing the required metadata where necessary.

 For a list of available tags, see the files in [this directory](https://github.com/DoubleDotLabs/DoubleDotLabs.github.io/tree/master/_tags).
 If there is a tag missing that you believe would be beneficial to the collection, please [create a new issue](https://github.com/DoubleDotLabs/Blog/issues/new) with the title "New tag: {tag name}" explaining why it should be added.
+It doesn't have to be long, just as long as it demonstrates that the tag has a specific purpose; it is not directly related to a specific organization or project, but is more specific than something like `messaging`, which can have more than one meaning (e.g. text messaging / social networks, firebase cloud messaging / server technology).

 ```
 ---